mscarey/AuthoritySpoke/docs/guides/introduction.rst

 Optional: Skip the Downloads and Load Decisions from a File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To use the cell below to access :class:`authorityspoke.decisions.Decision`
+To use the cell below to access :class:`justopinion.decisions.Decision`
 objects from a file rather
 than an API, be sure the ``USE_REAL_CASE_API`` variable is set to
 ``False``.
 This should work if you’re running the tutorial in a notebook